This is an updated version of my original guide on how to remap keyboard keys on OS X.

 - Keep defining new remaps until you’ve got exactly what you want.

 So, eventually, we worked out a way to remap any key we want to another key or combination of keys.
 It works really well, and it’s probably good for RSI or something.
-At the very least, our laziness has been satiated.
-If I’ve done something wrong or you have questions, feel free to contact me on Twitter.
+At the very least, we’ve satisfied our laziness.

 For anyone interested, here is my full